 The programme was developed based on existing evidence that formative assessment can improve students’ learning.
 Many schools already prioritise formative assessment, but often report that it can be challenging to implement.
 EFA provides schools with a structured approach to developing their formative assessment practices.

 A previous EEF effectiveness trial in 140 schools had promising results, with students in the EFA schools making the equivalent of two months’ additional progress on their Attainment 8 GCSE scores.
 The result of this trial had a very high security rating.

 As a result of the promising effectiveness trial, EEF would now like to provide some funding to SSAT to enable them to reach a greater number of schools.
 This project would provide SSAT with core funding to ensure that they have the necessary capacity and processes in place to ensure the future availability of EFA to more schools.

-A team from the Behavioural Insights Team, led by Alex Sutherland, will be evaluating this project.
+A team from the Behavioural Insights Team, led by Patrick Taylor, will be evaluating this project.
 The evaluation will aim to understand the scaling process and quality of implementation as EFA moves to a larger scale.

 The evaluation will be composed of two main elements:

 - Assessing the scale-up of the EFA programme, including the facilitators and barriers to scaling, fidelity to the programme and how this changes as it is scaled.

 - Generating formative insights on scale-up for SSAT, but also the EEF when they are supporting the scale-up of other education interventions.